Beliavsky/Fortran-code-on-GitHub/README.md

 [PSBLAS3](https://github.com/sfilippone/psblas3): Parallel Sparse Basic Linear Algebra Subroutines, from sfilippone

 [tt-fort](https://github.com/oseledets/tt-fort): Fortran computing core of the TT-Toolbox Right now, it is not easy to use It also includes two slightly customized libraries or doing fast local solvers in eigenvalue and dynamical problems.

+## Materials Science
+[Hard-fit-by-minimization](https://github.com/LaszloSToth/Hard-fit-by-minimization): efficient Fortran program to fit a stress-strain curve by the empirical function derived from crystal plasticity, by LaszloSToth

 ## Neural Networks and Machine Learning
 [autofit](https://github.com/Auto-Mech/autofit): fit permutationally invariant polynomials (PIPs), by Auto-Mech